YashKapoor1102/Image-Filter/README.md

 ```
 Input in L or l in the python shell to load an image.
 A pop up window would show up asking to choose an image saved on the computer.
 Click on the desired image to load it.

-next select what element you wish to run by typing the first letter in front of each element.
+Next, select what element you wish to run by typing the first letter in front of each element.
 For example: if you want (two-tone) then type 2 in the python shell.
 Then press enter, an edited image will show up.(if it doesn’t load click enter again).
 You must close the image to continue.
 You may continue to enter any of the editing prompts until you end up with your desired product.
 For example if you want a horizontal flipped image with Tint Sepia.
 Simply type ‘H’ or ’h’ in the shell then press enter, close the opened image then type”T” or “t” in the shell and hit enter.
 The overlay image with 2 effects will be shown.